X-ray Diffraction on Crystalline Materials

 The following can be requested routinely:

 Additionally, the analysis of heterogenous catalysts under working conditions, e.g. higher temperatures and/or presence of a reactive gas feed, is one of the topics we are focused on (non-ambient, in-situ-experiments).
-Beside these experiments and the analysis of the data received, we are working on further improvements of laboratory-based experimental possibilities e.g. method coupling or in-operando experiments.
+Beside these experiments and analysis of received data, we are working on further improvements of laboratory-based experimental possibilities e.g. method coupling or in-operando experiments.

 For these purposes three powder diffractometer featuring four independently operating sites to collect powder diffraction data are available:

-Stoe Stadi P, vertically mounted in Transmission mode and operated with Mo-X-ray tube:
+Stoe Stadi P, vertically mounted in transmission mode and operated either with with Mo Kα1- or Ag Kα1

-- Site (1): operated in Debye-Scherrer geometry suitable for the analysis of specimen mounted as flat sample (transmission) or in capillaries, Mo-Kα1-radiation, Dectris Mythen2 1K detector
+• X-radiation: Site (1): operated in Debye-Scherrer geometry suitable for the analysis of specimen mounted as flat sample (transmission) or in capillaries, Dectris Mythen2 1K detector

-- Site (2): operated in Debye-Scherrer geometry, Mo-Kα1-radiation, Dectris Mythen2 1K detector, Stoe ht2 in-situ heating chamber to investigate samples at temperatures up to 900 °C (routinely) under different atmospheres (inert, reductive, oxidative).
+• Site (2): operated in Debye-Scherrer geometry, Dectris Mythen2 1K detector, Stoe ht2 in-situ heating chamber to investigate samples at temperatures up to 900 °C (routinely) under different atmospheres (inert, reductive, oxidative).

 Panalytical X’Pert Pro (3) operated in Bragg-Brentano geometry: